raipra/parts-prediction/README.md

-# cybulde-project-template
+# project-template
-A simple template for Cybulde project
+A simple template for ai project